OksanaZaitseva/final-project-rsschool/README.md

 ## Experiments
 ### (Task 7)
 Four metrics were used for evaluation: accuracy, f1, recall, precision.
 F1 was used for final choosing of best model.
-Details about metrics realisation can be found in *train.py* and *model_selection.py* files.
+Details about metrics realization can be found in *train.py* and *model_selection.py* files.
 KFold cross validation is used for training separate models (command *train*, file *train.py*).
 Nested cross validation is used for automatic hyperparameter search (command *model_selection*, file *model_selection.py*).